hiven/hiven.github.io/interview/09_Value.md

 **Sitation**

-Breifed with managing core aspects of the highly successful Dunlop Goodwood 2011 stand.
+- Breifed with creating the famous Dunlop bridge at the Goodwood stand
+- We needed a durable surface but we also

 **Action**